🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The table and pie chart illustrate populations in Australia according to different nationalities and areas.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The bar chart below shows US seafood imports between 2002 and 2022 and the forecast for 2032.
+The pie chart shows the geographical structures of these imports in 2002.
+Summarize the information by selecting and reporting the main features and make comparisons where relevant.
 Write at least 150 words.

 See All